A low discrepancy sequence on graphs

 Next, we illustrate our theory using a couple of real world graphs and functions.
 Since the graph is fixed in these examples and cannot be regenerated, we compute the Leja sequence for $1000$ different random choices of $a_0$, and average the errors.
 Similarly for the Monte Carlo comparison, we generate $1000$ different sequences of sampled points.

 In this first set of experiments, we examine the quadrature error for labels from the CORA data set \cite{sen2008collective}.
 The standard form of the data set comprises a digraph with 2708 publications as vertices, and edge from $i$ to $j$ means that paper $i$ cited paper $j$.
 These publications are from seven areas of computer science and information theory, which corresponds to the 7 different classes in the data set.
 There are a large number of weakly connected components, many of which are singletons.
 The largest weakly connected component has $2485$ nodes.
 We treat the citation links as undircted edges and construct a binary, symmetric adjacency matrix $A$, and take the largest connected component as the graph.
 This is equivalent to the largest weakly connected component, which results in an undirected graph with $2485$ vertices.

-In order to guarantee conditional positive definiteness and extend the connections to documents two steps away, we take $B=A^2$.
+Due to the sparsity of the number of edges in this graph, using the matrix $G$ constructed directly from the graph results in a slow rate at which $\sum_k G(\cdot, a_k)$ changes as the number of Leja points increases.
+The process is expedited if we extend the connections between documents to two steps away by taking $B=A^2$.
 In this experiment in Figure \ref{fig:cora}, we take the function $f$ to be the indicator function of class $i$ for $i=1, ..., 7$.
 These labels represent the field of the given document, and are related to the network due to the obvious fact that papers in the same field are more likely to cite one another.